Academic Standards & Honor Code

 ABA Standard 309 requires that law schools “provide academic support designed to afford students a reasonable opportunity to complete the program of legal education, graduate, and become members of the legal profession.”

-1. After the fall semester of the first year, students performing in the lowest twenty percent of the class – based on fall semester grade point averages – will be strongly encouraged to take the spring elective Legal Profession/Reasoning & Rhetoric or its equivalent.
+After the fall semester of the first year, students performing in the lowest twenty percent of the class – based on fall semester grade point averages – will be encouraged to take the spring elective Legal Profession/Reasoning & Rhetoric or its equivalent.

-2. After the fall semester of the first year, students who earned below a 2.0 grade point average will be required to take the spring elective Legal Profession/Reasoning & Rhetoric or its equivalent.
+After the fall semester of the first year, students who earned below a 2.0 grade point average will be required to take the spring elective Legal Profession/Reasoning & Rhetoric or its equivalent.

-4. At the end of the spring semester of the first year, students performing in the lowest twenty percent – based on cumulative grade point averages – will be strongly encouraged to take Commercial Law/Reasoning & Rhetoric II or its equivalent.
-In addition, a student will be required to take Commercial Law/Reasoning & Rhetoric II or its equivalent if the student: (i) was ranked in the lowest twenty percent of the class at the conclusion of the fall semester of the first year, (ii) did not take Legal Profession/Reasoning & Rhetoric or its equivalent during the spring semester of the first year, and (iii) is ranked in the lowest ten percent of the class at the conclusion of the spring semester of the first year.
+At the end of the spring semester of the first year, a student will be required to meet with a Dean from Academic Affairs and the Director of the Academic Achievement Program if the student: (i) was ranked in the lowest twenty percent of the class at the conclusion of the fall semester of the first year, (ii) did not take Legal Profession/Reasoning & Rhetoric or its equivalent during the spring semester of the first year, and (iii) is ranked in the lowest ten percent of the class at the conclusion of the spring semester of the first year.
+The student and the Dean for Academic Affairs shall discuss matters relating to course selection and academic and any other support that the law school can provide the student.
+The student and the Director of the Academic Achievement Program shall, collaboratively, develop a plan to support the student’s future academic success.

 Students may obtain an official transcript by clicking on “SURFS” (http://www.umaryland.edu/surfs/) and then selecting the “Request for Official Transcript” option.